johan-cronje/.github/profile/README.md

 ### [fastapi-ecs-demo](https://github.com/johan-cronje/fastapi-ecs-demo)

-Demonstration of Infrastructure as Code employing Terraform, orchestrating the deployment of a Python FastAPI API application on AWS ECS
+Demonstration of Infrastructure as Code using standard Terraform resources with no third party modules, to deploy a Python FastAPI API application on AWS ECS

 ## Open Source projects